wighawag/hardhat-deploy/README.md

 These set of fields allow more flexibility to organize the script.
 You are not limited to alphabetical order.

 Finally the function can return true if it wishes to never be executed again.
 This can be usfeul to emulate migration scripts that are meant to be executed only once.
-Once such script return true (async), the file name will be saved so to not be executed again.
+Once such script return true (async), the `id` field is used so to track execution and if that field is not present when the script return true, it will fails.
-In other word, if the file name changes, the script will be executed again, unless that names belonged to an older script that returned true before.

 In any case, as a general advice every deploy function should be idempotent.
 This is so they can always recover from failure or pending transaction.